mscherer/joycon2click/README.md

 If the joycon is disconnected, nothing happen.
 If it reconnect, the software will stop, unless if `-b` is given on the command-line.

+## Unknown support for Switch 2

+Due to lack of hardware, I was not able to test with Switch 2 joycons.

 # Alternatives

 A few people have wrote software similar to that one, I list them here for reference: